Reabot/reabot-server/README.md

 ### API access

-The api will be available on or http://localhost:3000
+The api will be available on http://localhost:3000

 ### API Documentation